 For more information contact: Ms. Carli Valdes email@example.com

 To be considered for the program, applicants must fulfill all of the below requirements.
-The MSCJ program has a limited number of spaces, and admission is a competitive process with an average admission rate of 40%.
+Admission to the MSCJ program is a competitive process with limited available spaces.
+Therefore, not all the applicants who meet the minimum requirements will be admitted to the program.
+The current average admission rate is about 40%.

 - Bachelor’s degree from an accredited institution.